Great Falls Voyagers

 The Great Falls Voyagers are an independent baseball team of the Pioneer League, which is not affiliated with Major League Baseball (MLB) but is an MLB Partner League.
 They are located in Great Falls, Montana, and play their home games at Centene Stadium.

-The team has played continuously in the Pioneer League since 1969, and previously played in the league from 1948 to 1963.
+The team has played continuously in the Pioneer League since 1969, and a Great Falls team previously played in the league from 1948 to 1963.
 In conjunction with a contraction of Minor League Baseball in 2021, the Pioneer League was converted from an MLB-affiliated Rookie Advanced league to an independent baseball league and granted status as an MLB Partner League, with Great Falls continuing as members.
-Prior to this, the Voyagers had been affiliated with the Brooklyn/Los Angeles Dodgers (1952–1963), San Francisco Giants (1969–1983), Los Angeles Dodgers (1984–2002), and Chicago White Sox (2003–2020).
-The team was not affiliated with any MLB team from 1964 to 1968.
+Prior to this, the Voyagers had been affiliated with the San Francisco Giants (1969–1983), Los Angeles Dodgers (1984–2002), and Chicago White Sox (2003–2020).

 Voyagers

 The Voyagers name refers to the Mariana UFO incident in August 1950 when Nicholas "Nick" Mariana, the general manager of the Great Falls Electrics, saw two spinning objects approaching at a seemingly high speed.
 Mariana recorded 16 seconds of footage of the unidentified flying objects at Legion Park.